 Shamrock towels are available for $13.67, a Ty green Beanie Baby at $5.99 and the “Boutique 43 inch Saint Patrick’s Day Shamrock flower leis – 3 set” seems very reasonably priced at $6.70.

 Ireland has produced nine writers who have won the Nobel Prize for Literature but don’t look to Amazon to promote James Joyce, Samuel Beckett or the beloved Irish poet Seamus Heaney.
-Roddy Doyle’s wonderful expositions of modern Irish life aren’t offered up in the Book section, Colum McCann’s recent best seller “TransAtlantic” doesn’t get the nod and Alice McDermott’s “Someone” which was described by the New York Times as an “exquisite new novel” that captures Irish America in a bygone era doesn’t merit a mention.
+Roddy Doyle’s wonderful expositions of modern Irish life aren’t offered up in the Book section, Colum McCann’s best seller “TransAtlantic” doesn’t get the nod and Alice McDermott’s “Someone,” which was described by the New York Times as an “exquisite new novel,” doesn’t merit a mention.

-Amazon is the world’s largest on line retailer with $61 billion in sales in 2012 and how and what it markets defines people and culture.
-Take for example Black History Month.
+Amazon is the world’s largest online retailer with $61 billion in sales in 2012 and how and what it markets defines people and culture.
+Take for example Black History Month in 2013.
 What did Amazon promote?
-To its credit Amazon went up a notch from its usual kitsch and promoted Black heroes and culture.
+To its credit, Amazon went up a notch from its usual kitsch and promoted Black heroes and culture.
 You could buy a Black History Tee shirt promoting Rosa Parks, Martin Luther King Jr, and Barack Obama for $13.95 or the Kindle edition of “100 African Americans Who Shaped American History” for $6.36.

 So Jeff Bezos – forget the drones for a moment and consider Samuel Beckett’s aphorism to “Try Again, Fail Again, Fail Better.”
 You might be surprised to discover in that pity statement a smarter and more profitable marketing strategy for next year’s Saint Patrick’s Day pitch to Irish America.